SolomonFoskaay/cadence-edao-bootcamp-quest/Chapter4/Day1.md

 #### QUESTION 4:
 Explain why we couldn't save something to our account storage inside of a script.
 #### ANSWER:
+We couldn't save something to our account storage inside of a script because script is only to read what is already stored on Blockchain and not to add, modify or delete it.
+Only transaction has such capability.

 <hr>

 #### QUESTION 5:
 Explain why I couldn't save something to your account.
 #### ANSWER:
+You can't save something to my own account because you are not a coder (lol - just joking).
+Its because you need AuthAccount access to my account first, which requires I sign a transaction.
+Since you don't have my private key and have not sign transaction for you, there is no way to save in my account.

 <hr>